 600 South Gregory, Urbana

-Professor Kofler will outline how scientific and value-based knowledge can inform technology decision-making in ways that are both context-dependent and global in scope.
+Professor Kofler will argue how scientific and value-based knowledge can inform technology decision-making in ways that are both context-dependent and global in scope.
 The inadequacy of dominant theories in environmental ethics to support such decision-making will also be presented and an alternative ethos proposed: one that respects the interconnectedness of human and environmental health and invites technology into that relationship to augment the flourishing of both.

 Hosted by: Institute for Sustainability, Energy, and Environment (iSEE)

-Scholar affiliate, Yale Interdisciplinary Center for Bioethics
+Affiliate Scholar, Yale Interdisciplinary Center for Bioethics